Check network-io¶

 States¶

-- WARN or CRIT if the throughput over the last n measured values is above a certain percentage, compared to the all time maximum throughput of this interface.
+- WARN or CRIT if the throughput over the last n measured values exceeds the specified percentage of the all-time maximum throughput.

 Perfdata / Metrics¶